Federal Agency Help

-The Privacy Act of 1974 requires that Sen. Toomey must have your written consent before he can contact a federal agency on your behalf.
-If you are seeking assistance from our office the first step is to click here, print out and complete the Privacy Release Form and send it to our Allentown office.
+The Privacy Act of 1974 requires that Senator Toomey have your written consent before he can contact a federal agency on your behalf.
+If you are seeking assistance from our office the first step is to complete the Privacy Release Form and send it to our Allentown office.
 The form must be signed by the person requesting assistance.
-Once received, a member of the senator's staff will review your correspondence and contact the appropriate federal agency on your behalf.
+Once received, a member of the Senator's staff will review your correspondence and contact the appropriate federal agency on your behalf.

 Here are a few important tips about seeking assistance through the office of Senator Toomey:

 1. First check online to see if you can find the information you need.
 This is the fastest way to get the answers you need.
 Below are links to many of the federal agencies that constituents typically deal with.

 2. Determine if your problem involves a federal agency.